Zashiraa/GtsNuker/README.md

 `10.DESTROY (THE ULITMATE COMBINATION OF ALL THE ABOVE LISTED COMMANDS)`

 # Extra:
-`DISABLE EVERYONE:` You Will Find This Option In The Config File | When Set On True It Restricts Everyone Except The Person Whose User ID Is Given In The Config File From Running The Commands Of The Nuker
+`DISABLE EVERYONE:` You Will Find This Option In The Config File.
+When Set On True It Restricts Everyone Except The Person Whose User ID Is Given In The Config File From Running The Commands Of The Nuker

 # Requirements: